artembutwork/AI/LanguageDetector/README.txt

     and display its assumption in the console.

     The software recognizes the following languages: English, Polish, Spanish.
-    The AI guess uses an algorithm A single-layer perceptron network and is based on training files in the data directory
+    The AI guess uses an algorithm single-layer perceptron network and is based on training files in the data directory